-- Key Performing Indexes (KPI): Clear visualizations that compare the typical performance of your infrastructure to real-time metrics.
+- Key Performance Indicators (KPI): Clear visualizations that compare the typical performance of your infrastructure to real-time metrics.
 It’s easy to miss subtle changes in behavior when you rely on alerts based on predetermined, static thresholds only.
 These subtle changes often foreshadow a potential service disruption, if detected.

-- Who do you call?
-An in-house counsel should identify the points of contacts to call within the first five minutes of a cyber incident.
+- What if there is a data breach – who gets that first call?
+Who is the designated incident response point person?
+This person should identify the points of contacts to call within the first five minutes of a cyber incident.
 Be sure to have the guidance of experienced external counsel if you are not properly trained to handle a data breach situation.